 Enter Bird's Name in Search Box:

-There are at least 3 types of shearwaters that have been identified in the oceans surrounding the Island of Cuba.
-Shearwaters are members of the tubenose family, which means, that the nostrils are in the form two tubes seen on the top of their upper bill.
+There are at least 3 types of shearwaters that have been identified in the oceans surrounding the island of Cuba.
+The shearwaters are members of the tubenose family, which means that the nostrils are in the form of two tubes seen on the top of their upper bill.

-Shearwaters are pelagic in nature, returning to land masses to nest and raise their young or driven into the coast by high winds or storms.
-These birds are seen on the open ocean in large flocks, feeding on schools of fish, that they have found by searching the ocean surfaces.
-The plumage of all shearwaters have common colours,which is mostly grey, black or brown backs and white undersides, except in some species such as the Sooty Shearwater, Flesh-footed Shearwater and the Short-tailed Shearwater to name a few that have dark backs and dark undersides.
+The shearwaters are pelagic in nature, returning to land masses to nest and raise their young or driven into the coast by high winds or storms.
+These birds are seen on the open ocean in large flocks, feeding on schools of fish that they have found by searching the ocean surfaces.
+The plumage of all shearwaters have common colours, mostly grey, black or brown backs and white undersides, except in some species such as the Sooty Shearwater, Flesh-footed Shearwater and the Short-tailed Shearwate to name a few that have dark backs and dark undersides.